hildebro/kleebah/README.md

   - [ ] Option on private blog entries to define required roles
   - [ ] Update RSS feed to consider roles
 - [ ] `docs` folder to host a static explainer website in github pages
+  - [ ] Wizard to find the optimal way of hosting for each user
 - [ ] Multi-blog instances with caddy docker, subdomain per blog

 ### Post 1.0